David Mehan

 Mehan previously worked in the construction industry as an engineering geologist specialising in landslides and earthquakes.
 He also contested for the seat of Dobell in the 2004 federal election but lost to the sitting member at the time Ken Ticehurst.
-In addition, Mehan has previously contested for his current seat in the 2011 election.
+Mehan has previously contested for his current seat in the 2011 election.
+He was appointed as a parliamentary secretary in 2023.